COP5725 Advanced Database Systems (Fall 2018)

 - Data Stream Analysis and Management.
 A data stream is an unbounded data set that is produced incrementally over time, rather than being available in full before its processing begins.
 A traditional database management system typically processes a stream of ad-hoc queries over relatively static data.
 In contrast, a data stream management system evaluates static (long-running) queries on streaming data, making a single pass over the data and using limited working memory.

-- Social and Information Network Analysis.World Wide Web, blogging platforms, instant messaging and Facebook can be characterized by the interplay between rich information content, the millions of individuals and organizations who create and use it, and the technology that supports it.
+- Social Media Analysis.World Wide Web, blogging platforms, instant messaging and Facebook can be characterized by the interplay between rich information content, the millions of individuals and organizations who create and use it, and the technology that supports it.
 Recent research has been focused on the structure and analysis of such large social and information networks and on models and algorithms that abstract their basic properties.
 Research topics include methods for link analysis and network community detection, diffusion and information propagation on the web, virus outbreak detection in networks, and connections with work in the social sciences and economics.

-- Big Data Analytics with MapReduce.
+- Big Data Analytics.
 Our world is being revolutionized by data-driven methods: access to large amounts of data has generated new insights and opened exciting new opportunities in commerce, science, and computing applications.
 Processing the enormous quantities of data necessary for these advances requires large clusters, making distributed computing paradigms more crucial than ever.
-MapReduce is a programming model for expressing distributed computations on massive datasets and an execution framework for large-scale data processing on clusters of commodity servers.
+MapReduce or Spark is a programming model for expressing distributed computations on massive datasets and an execution framework for large-scale data processing on clusters of commodity servers.
 The programming model provides an easy-to-understand abstraction for designing scalable algorithms, while the execution framework transparently handles many system-level details, ranging from scheduling to synchronization to fault tolerance.

 - Web Data Analytics and Management.Internet and the Web have revolutionized access to information.
 Today, one finds primarily on the Web, HTML (the standard for the Web) but also documents in pdf, doc, plain text as well as images, music and videos.
 The public Web is composed of billions of pages on millions of servers.
 It is a fantastic means of sharing information.
 Typical research problems here include, but are not limited to, Web data crawling, integration and retrieval, hidden Web discovery, information extraction and entity resolution, and dataspaces.

 - Miscellaneous Topics in Data Management.
-Nowadays, traditional database systems begin to embrace new technologies from other research domains, such as data mining, information retrieval, pattern recognition and machine learning.
+Nowadays, traditional database systems begin to embrace new technologies from other research domains, such as data mining, information retrieval, pattern recognition, and machine learning.
 There exist an array of research problems on how to bridge the gaps between different data analytical methods and extend them in database fields, for example, supporting effective and efficient keyword search on databases, and embedding classification or clustering algorithms deep into database systems.